Blog written by Sharka Chobot, July 23, 2018

 According to the United Nations, in 2017, there were an estimated 962 million people on the planet aged 60 or over.
 This population segment, which represents 13% of the global population, is growing at a rate of 3% per year, rising to 1.4 billion by 2030.
 An aging population will drive many changes, but none greater than in healthcare.
 Microsoft’s AI for Healthcare is now providing advanced AI solutions to help tackle some of these challenges and ensure a better quality of life for all in the future.

-The Strategy: Microsoft is developing algorithms that will be deployed as intelligent Azure services that are designed for third party medical software developers to help researchers and medical specialists combat cancer and other illnesses.
+Microsoft is developing algorithms that will be deployed as intelligent Azure services that are designed for third party medical software developers to help researchers and medical specialists combat cancer and other illnesses.

-In Action: Project InnerEye offers innovative machine learning tools that help radiologists identify and analyze 3-D images of cancerous tumors.
+Project InnerEye offers innovative machine learning tools that help radiologists identify and analyze 3-D images of cancerous tumors.
 This capability enables them to plot the path of a disease’s progression with much greater accuracy.

 Much of today’s press and media coverage has focused on the dark side of AI.
 As industry leaders it is our responsibility to counter that fear with evidence of AI for good.
 Identify a cause, environmental challenge or social inequity you or your customer are passionately about, then create an opportunity to leverage AI and make a difference.
 AI holds the potential to bring health, hope, possibility and prosperity to all 7 billion + global citizens, but change happens when you make it personal.